 Very frequently we have to deal with amateur repairs of plastic (acrylic or fiberglass) tubs and showers that have failed either right after or in a short period of time after they were done.

-So, because of all the factors mentioned above, we recommend you hire a professional, a company with a reputation and experience in the field.
-It would always save you time and money in the long run.
+So, because of all the factors mentioned above, if you need a fiberglass tub repair service or a fiberglass shower repair service, we recommend you hire a professional, a company with a reputation and experience in the field.
+It would always save you headaches, time, and lots of money in the long run.

 OTHER ISSUES IN PLASTIC (FIBERGLASS OR ACRYLIC) TUBS OR SHOWERS LIKE SCRATCHES, CHIPS, STAINS, ETC.